Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 This means that adding or removing characters changes the ranges of brightness assigned to each character, and that in dark images the bright characters might not appear.

-To normalize the brightness of the image you should use the `-g, --grayscale` flag, which converts the image to grayscale and brightens it so the brightest point in the image becomes white and the darkest black.
+To normalize the brightness of the image you should use the `-g, --grayscale` flag, which converts the image to grayscale and normalizes the brightness so the brightest point in the image becomes white and the darkest black.

 ## Examples